sictweb/bti425-2020/notes/intro-web-services.md

 It is a lightweight data-interchange format.
 It is language-independent, however it uses conventions that were first suggested by the JavaScript object literal or initializer.
 JSON has become the *de facto* data-interchange format standard.

-Here’s an [overview of JSON](http://en.wikipedia.org/wiki/Json) from Wikipedia.
+Here's an [overview of JSON](http://en.wikipedia.org/wiki/Json) from Wikipedia.

-Here’s the [official web site for JSON](http://json.org/), by Douglas Crockford.
+Here's the [official web site for JSON](http://json.org/), by Douglas Crockford.

 Although JSON is historically derived from JavaScript object literals, there are a few notable differences to programmers who are new to JSON: